sbhusal123/react-oauth-intro/Google Login.md

     </GoogleOAuthProvider>;
 ```

-This allows clientId to be accessed anywhere in the context.
+This allows clientId to be accessed anywhere in the context of application within ``react-oauth/google``.

 **Login View:**